Unmixing The Crowd: Learning Persistent Speaker Representations from Mixture-Derived Multi-Speaker Embeddings: Results

-Table~\ref{tab:sp_clustering_metrics} summarizes the clustering performance of the embedding models.
-In the single-speaker setting, the WavLM (Frozen) + EE teacher achieves metrics comparable to a strong ECAPA-TDNN baseline, confirming it as a competitive supervisor for training multi-speaker encoders.
-Fine-tuning the top six WavLM layers slightly reduces clustering accuracy (93.6\%) but improves intra-/inter-class separation (0.51 vs.\ 0.45--0.46) and Silhouette score (0.27 vs.\ 0.22), indicating that the teacher embeddings remain highly clusterable after adapting to our noisy single-speaker domain.
-Since these differences are modest, we use WavLM (Frozen) + EE as the teacher for the remainder of our experiments to reduce training cost.
+In the single-speaker setting, the WavLM (Frozen) + EE teacher achieves performance comparable to the strong ECAPA-TDNN~\cite{ecapa} baseline, confirming that the frozen self-supervised backbone already provides a highly structured speaker representation space suitable for supervising multi-speaker embedding learning.
+Fine-tuning the upper WavLM layers slightly reduces clustering accuracy (93.6\%) but improves intra-/inter-speaker separation and Silhouette score, suggesting that adaptation to noisy speech conditions improves local embedding compactness while preserving overall speaker structure.
+Since these gains are relatively modest, we use the computationally cheaper WavLM (Frozen) + EE configuration as the teacher model in all subsequent experiments.

-In contrast, a naive dual-speaker baseline that clusters frame-level WavLM features with K-means ($K{=}2$) performs poorly on overlapped mixtures: clustering accuracy drops to 7.35\% on two-speaker mixtures and 6.71\% on three-speaker mixtures, with near-zero NMI/ARI and negligible separation between same- and different-speaker pairs.
-Adding a dual-head embedding extractor on top of a frozen WavLM backbone provides only marginal gains over this baseline, whereas fine-tuning the top six WavLM layers substantially recovers the structure of the single-speaker teacher space while operating directly on noisy mixtures.
-The same architecture also scales to three-speaker mixtures with reasonable clustering performance.

-Finally, we ablate the role of teacher supervision by training the two-speaker encoder without single-speaker teacher targets; performance drops sharply, highlighting that teacher-guided alignment is a key contributor to learning clusterable mixture embeddings.
-Overall, these results suggest that while pre-trained WavLM representations are well structured for single-speaker utterances, they are not sufficiently disentangled in overlapped mixtures; effective multi-speaker embeddings require adapting the upper transformer layers under our Hungarian-based supervision objective.